 - Non-slip clip

 - Good interference rejection

 Robic Strike Alert

-The Robic Strike Alert is a pocket lightning detector with an exceptional 40-mile detection range.
+The Strike Alert Personal Lightning Detector is a pocket lightning detector with an exceptional 40-mile detection range.
 This rugged unit feels quite durable and well-built.
 In addition, the Strike Alert is also very small and sports a sturdy clip which makes attaching the unit a breeze.

 This impact-resistant lightning detector also shows if the lightning is moving away or approaching.
 The indicators are mounted on the side and the strike distance is displayed in miles and kilometers.
 An LED strobe and an audible alarm sound the warning.

 I particularly like that this lightning detector requires only two AAA batteries.
 The manufacturer estimated 100 hours of runtime between battery changes.
 The Strike Alert comes with a one-year limited warranty.